TCOE Leadership

 Elder Cranson is the newly elected Vice Chair.
 As an educator for more than 15 years and now an administrator in another district, she consistently supports the Howard County community advocating for the rights of students and their families.
 Camille often speaks before the HCPSS Board of Education (BOE) representing TCOE on various matters.
 Camille continually serves on numerous panels advising HCPSS on how their decisions, policies, and procedures positively or adversely impact people of color in the community.

-Elder Muchuchuti joined TCOE in 2019 and currently serves as Financial Secretary.
-She joined TCOE to make a difference in the lives of young minorities through mentorship and leadership.
-Elder Muchuchuti believes there is inadequate mentoring for young students to pursue their educational dreams and aspirations.
-TCOE gives Milly the opportunity and platform to make a difference.
+Elder Martin joined TCOE in 2019 and currently serves as Financial Secretary.
+He joined TCOE to make a difference in the lives of young minority students through mentorship, leadership, and improving educational opportunities.
+Elder Martin believes that mentoring and leadership training for young students is pivotal to ensuring competence and morality-based leadership in the future.
+Not only does this emphasis benefit Howard County locally, but it also ensures that the nation, at large, benefits in the future.
+TCOE provides Jay the opportunity and platform to make a difference.

 Education Chair: Elder Earl Owens